Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 \paragraph{Assumption on approximate first-order condition.} For our analysis, we theoretically characterize the error in learning $T_{n+1}$ by quantifying the error in the first-order condition.
 Specifically, the $\W$-gradient (strictly speaking, a sub-differential) of $F_{n+1}$ at $\rho$ can be identified as

 where $T_{\rho}^n$ is the OT map from $\rho$ to $p_n$.
 Here we use $\nabla_{\W} \phi$ to denote the sub-differential $\partial_{\W} \phi$ assuming unique existence to simplify exhibition.
-The formal statement in terms of subdifferential is provided in Lemma \ref{lemma:ot_F} (which follows the argument of \cite[Lemma 10.1.2]{ambrosio2005gradient}) for more general $G$ (which includes KL-divergence as a special case).
-For KL-divergence $G$, if $V$ is differentiable, the sub-differential $\partial_{\W} G$ is reduced to the unique $\W$-gradient written as
+The formal statement in terms of subdifferential is provided in Lemma \ref{lemma:ot_F} (which follows the argument of \cite[Lemma 10.1.2]{ambrosio2005gradient}) for more general $G$ (which includes KL divergence as a special case).
+For KL divergence $G$, if $V$ is differentiable, the sub-differential $\partial_{\W} G$ is reduced to the unique $\W$-gradient written as

 when $ \rho \in \calP_2^r$ has a well-defined score function.

 If $\rho$ is the exact minimizer of \eqref{eq:JKO-obj-1b}, we will have $\nabla_{\W} F_{n+1}( \rho ) = 0$ (and for sub-differential the condition is $0 \in \partial_{\W} F_{n+1}( \rho )$).
 At $p_{n+1}$ which is pushed-forward by the learned $T_{n+1}$, we denote the $\W$-gradient of $F_{n+1}$ by the following (recall the definition of $T_{n+1}^n$ as in \eqref{eq:def-Tn-n+1})